nasa/Common-Metadata-Repository/search-app/docs/api.md

     `curl -H "Authorization: <launchpad_token>" -i "%CMR-ENDPOINT%/collections"`

 `Client-Id` - Indicates a name for the "client" using the CMR API.
-A client can be either a person's name, orginazation's name, or the name of the script/process making the request.
+A client can be either a person's name, organization's name, or the name of the script/process making the request.
 Specifying this header helps Operations monitor query performance per client.
 This field can also make it easier for the Operations team to identify your requests if you contact them for assistance.

-`CMR-Pretty` - return formatted results if set to true
+`CMR-Pretty` - Returns formatted results if set to true.

-`X-Request-Id` - This provides standard `X-Request-Id` support to allow user to pass in some random ID which will be logged on the server side for debugging purpose.
+`X-Request-Id` - This provides standard `X-Request-Id` support to allow user to pass in some random ID which will be logged on the server side for debugging purposes.

 `CMR-Request-Id` - This header serves the same purpose as `X-Request-Id` header.
 It is kept to support legacy systems.